South African Native Labour Corps: Recruitment process

 The South African parliament did not have to approve the formation of the SANLC as all costs were paid by the British government.
-Recruitment began during September 1916 with a plan to recruit 10,000 black recruits to form five battalions of 2,000 men with 63 officers and NCO's.
-Their contract would be for one year with the possibility of renewal with a monthly payment of £3 which was said to be about ten percent more than normal labour payments.
+Recruitment began during September 1916 with a plan to recruit 10,000 black recruits to form five battalions of 2,000 men with 63 officers and NCOs.
+Their contract would be for one year with the possibility of renewal with a monthly payment of £3 which was said to be about ten percent more than normal labour payments, and was in fact a greater rate of pay than combatant soldiers at that time.
 The initial recruitment plans' labour requirement was met by January 1917.
 The recruitment process was carried out via Native Commissioners, magistrates, recruitment meetings and the clergy and later using members of the educated black elite in South Africa who believed this would demonstrate loyalty to the King and this effort could be used to negotiate political rights at a later date.
 Solomon Plaatje of the South African Native National Congress would assist in the recruitment process during late 1917.
 By mid-1917, recruitment had slowed and the use of payments to black chiefs and recruiting agents were used to increase the recruitment targets.